grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-execution.md

 | currentTestRunDuration | float   | The time passed from the start of the current test run in milliseconds. |

 ### scenario

+Meta information and execution details about the current running [scenario](/using-k6/scenarios).

 | Field               | Type    | Description                                                              |
 |---------------------|---------|--------------------------------------------------------------------------|
 | name                | string  | The assigned name of the running scenario. |